trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 </figure>

 Traces of wear and tear provide more clues.
-Material damage and wires on some of the dry specimens indicate that they were [[exhibited|theme.showing-animals]], hung up, and handled.
+Material damage and wires on some of the dry specimens indicate that they were [[exhibited|theme.putting-animals-on-display]], hung up, and handled.

 <figure>